How to Optimize Your Data Storage With Effective Data Lifecycle Management Techniques

 Data Retention Policies

 Every organization needs clear guidelines on how long to keep data and when to delete it.
-A well-defined retention policy keeps you compliant with regulations, reduces storage clutter, and improves security by removing outdated or unnecessary information.
+A well-defined retention policy keeps you compliant with regulations, such as GDPR, HIPAA, and PCI DSS, reduces storage clutter, and improves security by removing outdated or unnecessary information.
+Enforcing secure, policy-driven deletion of inactive data ensures that expired records are removed on schedule, freeing capacity and reducing compliance risk.

 These techniques help businesses develop secure and cost-effective data management strategies.